 Every research student is required to attend the University induction event, which will be held shortly after the start date, together with any specific induction or training courses organised at School level.
-Details of the induction event will be provided within the offer letter, please also see paragraph 8 below.
+Details of the induction event will be provided within the offer letter.